 Resist the Urge to Move Major Plumbing

+Save money by leaving the toilet and bathing facilities where they are.
+There's no need to move the plumbing when their current locations satisfy your needs.
 Moving water supply and/or drainage immediately drives up the cost of any remodel project.

-Consider Doing Some Plumbing By Yourself
+Do Some Plumbing by Yourself

 Install Your Own Bathroom Vanity and Top

+Bathroom vanities and tops practically come assembled for you.
 Because bathrooms are small, it is possible for you to buy nearly or fully assembled bathroom vanity units and vanity tops and have them in place within a couple of hours.

-Design It Yourself
+Design the Bathroom by Yourself